-No one has favorited this theater yet
+2 people favorited this theater

+With the demolition of the Arcadia Cinema in 1930, the architects were faced with a major problem in designing and erecting a new cinema.
+The council wanted to take advantage of the demolition to widen the High Street at this point, which they subsequently did.
+This left a narrow area of land which sloped upwards away from the road, ending in a high ‘cliff’.
 The architects got around this problem by building the cinema in reverse, so that you entered from the front, with the stage and screen above the foyer, nearest the road and the slope was turned into an advantage with the rake of stalls aiding lines of sight and thus reducing the need and cost of excavating the hillside.
 Corridors and passageways and staircases on both sides of the hall enabled access to the balcony.

 All these problems caused delays and it was not until August 1934 that the cinema opened its doors, but not with the planned name of ‘Capitol’, but as the Plaza Cinema.
 An R.C.A.
 Photophone sound system was fitted from the outset and seating was for 1,048 patrons at prices of 1/- to 2/-.
 Programmes were shown continuously with daily matinees.
 The owners were Saronie Enterprises.

 In 1946 Guy Bakers Paramount Picture Theatres Ltd., gained control and prices rose to 1/9d to 3/6d, the first rise since opening!
-Cinemascope was fitted in 1956 and seating fell to 980 patrons to accomodate the new lines of sight.
+Cinemascope was fitted in 1956 and seating fell to 980 patrons to accommodate the new lines of sight.
 By 1959 matinees were run only in the holiday seasons, when holidaymakers would swell the population of Bangor.
 On the 6th April 1964 monthly wrestling shows were introduced and the occasional concert was also held.
 Following the death of Guy Baker, Hutchinsons Leisure acquired the venue and obtained a bingo licence and the stalls area was converted to bingo whilst the balcony was split into two cinemas which seated 310 and 178.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.